Updated August 23, 2020 | Medical Malpractice

 A bad outcome from a medical procedure may not qualify for medical malpractice.
-There’s a clear line between a bad outcome and medical malpractice: known and preventable risks and negligence.
+There’s a clear line between a bad outcome and medical malpractice: known, preventable risks and negligence.

 A bad outcome is when—despite even the most exceptional care and effort—a patient’s condition declines or fails to heal properly.
 For example, patients can get the brunt end of known risks and side effects.
 There’s no guarantee of a complication-free medical procedure.